Free Trial

 • John Hancock Income Securities Trust declared a quarterly dividend of $0.1421, representing an annual yield of 4.9%, with payment scheduled for September 30th.

-John Hancock Income Securities Trust (NYSE:JHS - Get Free Report) was the target of a significant decrease in short interest during the month of August.
-As of August 15th, there was short interest totaling 5,700 shares, adecreaseof31.3% from the July 31st total of 8,300 shares.
-Based on an average daily volume of 13,600 shares, the short-interest ratio is currently 0.4 days.
-Based on an average daily volume of 13,600 shares, the short-interest ratio is currently 0.4 days.
+John Hancock Income Securities Trust (NYSE:JHS - Get Free Report) was the target of a large drop in short interest in August.
+As of August 15th, there was short interest totaling 5,700 shares, a drop of 31.3% from the July 31st total of 8,300 shares.
+Based on an average daily trading volume, of 13,600 shares, the short-interest ratio is currently 0.4 days.
+Based on an average daily trading volume, of 13,600 shares, the short-interest ratio is currently 0.4 days.

 John Hancock Income Securities Trust Cuts Dividend

 The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 30th.
-Investors of record on Friday, September 12th will be given a $0.1421 dividend.
-This represents a $0.57 annualized dividend and a dividend yield of 4.9%.
-The ex-dividend date is Friday, September 12th.
+Investors of record on Friday, September 12th will be paid a dividend of $0.1421 per share.
+The ex-dividend date of this dividend is Friday, September 12th.
+This represents a $0.57 dividend on an annualized basis and a dividend yield of 4.9%.

 John Hancock Income Securities Trust Company Profile